StackVista/stackstate-docs/use/concepts/components.md

 ## Component groups

 Components of the same type and/or state can optionally be grouped together into a single element.
-Grouped components are represented by a hexagon in the topology visualization.
-The size of the component group's hexagon in the topology visualization represents the number of components in the group:
+Grouped components are represented by a circle in the topology visualization.
+The size of the component group's circle in the topology visualization represents the number of components in the group:

-* Less than 100 components = small hexagon
+* Less than 100 components = small circle
-* 100 to 150 components = medium hexagon
+* 100 to 150 components = medium circle
-* More than 150 components = large hexagon
+* More than 150 components = large circle

 You can customize the grouping of components in the [Visualization settings](/use/stackstate-ui/views/visualization_settings.md).